Binding corporate rules (BCR)

 Process for updated BCR

-After receiving the updated BCR the Dutch DPA will assess whether there are substantive changes in your BCR.
+After receiving the updated BCR the AP will assess whether there are substantive changes in your BCR.
 And whether a new approval procedure is necessary.

 • Is a new procedure not necessary?
-Then the Dutch DPA will send the new version of your BCR to the other data protection authorities in the EU.
+Then the AP will send the new version of your BCR to the other data protection authorities in the EU.

 • Is a new procedure necessary?
-Then the Dutch DPA will inform you accordingly.
+Then the AP will inform you accordingly.
 You can then start a new procedure for approval of your amended BCR.

 Please note it has been generally agreed on EDPB level, that pre-GDPR BCRs need to undergo a new approval procedure because the changes are deemed substantive.